carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 >
 > > ## Solution
 > >
 > > 1.
-This linear model does a poor job in capturing the relationship between "year built" and "sale price" because the large increase in log(salePrice) of newer homes skews the model towards overestimating the prices of older homes.
-Based on this observation, it appears the data is not linear enough for this model to be very useful/accurate.
-It is probably best to avoid using this model to predict sale prices.
+Based on visual inspection, this linear model does a fairly good job in capturing the relationship between "OverallQual" and sale price.
+While sales price appears to follow a predictable trend, it may be best to first quantitatively evaluate the model before overrelying on its predictions.
 > >
 > > 2.
 Since the train and test set plots look very similar, overfitting is not a concern.
 Generally speaking, overfitting is not encountered with univariate models unless you have an incredily small number of samples to train the model on.
-Since the model does not capture the trend in the data well, it is considered to "underfit" the data.
+Since the model follows the trajectory of sale price reasonably well, it also does not appear to underfit the data (at least not to an extreme extent).
 > >
 > > 3.
-There are a couple of approaches you could use to improve this model.
-One common approach when observing an exponential relationship is to log transform the target variable to put it on a more linear looking scale.
-Alternatively, you could limit your model’s analysis to only years which appear to exhibit a linear relationship between predictor variable and response variable (e.g., through min(YearBuilt) - 2000).
+In order to improve this model, we can ask ourselves — is "OverallQual" likely the only variable that contributes to final sale price, or should we consider additional predictor variables?
+Most outcome variables can be influenced by more than one predictor variable.
+By accounting for all predictors that have an impact on sales price, we can improve the model.
 > >
 > {:.solution}
 {:.challenge}